-Get a VPN support to a protected Wi-Fi connection, anything that can let you secure your business and its platforms.
+Get VPN support to a protected Wi-Fi connection, anything that can let you secure your business and its platforms.
 You can even invest some money in getting access to a reliable project management tool where the information can be shared safely.

 Avoid Joint Ownership

 Never plan to go for a joint collaboration over intellectual property.
 In most cases, joint collaboration creates problems and ends up in conflicts.
-In joint collaborations, the rights to patent and copyrights are granted to more than one member.
+In joint collaborations, the rights to patents and copyrights are granted to more than one member.

 In this way, everything is split among the many members with whom the collaboration is formed.
 In such a case during the situation, a chaos problem may arise for the split of property.